 The first major development in spanning or drawing a crossbow was the stirrup, which allows the archer to insert their foot into a metal catch, and use the muscles of their legs and back to span the bow.
 Prior to the invention of the stirrup in the late 11th century, crossbowmen put their feet on the bow prod itself to draw back the string.
 This was much less efficient, and could damage the prod or knock it loose.
 The stirrup is one development in crossbows that upon introduction seems to have become ubiquitous across the continent; the vast majority of crossbows have a stirrup on the front end.

 However, more efficient devices were developed for spanning ever more powerful crossbows.
 One complementary technology to the stirrup is the belt hook, which is simply a hook to catch the bow strings that hangs from the belt of the crossbowman.
 It helps the archer use more of their leg and back muscles to do the work of drawing the bow.
 The windlass, a slightly later technology introduced in the later 12th century, shows development in the complexity of crossbows.
 It uses a system of ropes and pulleys connected to a crank winch.
 You can see an image of it in the bottom center image.
 This system of pulleys allows the draw weight of the bow prod to be much higher, but as you might imagine, this spanning system is fairly slow to reload.
-This may be of more importance if you’re in the middle of a pitched battle, as opposed to behind thick embattlements in a siege.
+This may be of more importance if you find yourself in the middle of a pitched battle, as opposed to behind thick embattlements in a siege.

 Moving forward in time, we see the development of the Goats-Foot level, which is in essence two sets of metal claws joined together by a hinge, with a handle to draw back the string.
 This technology appears in the late 13th century, and has several advantages and disadvantages.
 Some advantages include that it is fairly quick to reload, and most importantly, it can easily be reloaded without using a stirrup while mounted.
 For this reason, goats foot lever crossbows were the most common choice for the mounted crossbowman, and often is featured on crossbows with a medium or relatively lighter draw, to increase speed in reloading.
 As opposed to other mechanical spanning devices, such as the crannequin, the goats foot lever was relatively simple to produce by a craftsman such as a blacksmith.
 One obvious disadvantage though is that these metal claws add weight to the crossbow.
 The hand lever also requires that the crossbowman use most of their own power to span the bow, hence this device mostly being used on lighter draw crossbows.
 The goats foot lever could be unhooked and packed securely, and we have found many examples of the lever in archaeological finds.